luiarthur/ucsc_litreview/cytof/tex/model2/report/includes/cytometry.md

 an important research area in the bio-sciences.

 <!-- TODO
-very nice paragraph! but we need to explain the existing statistical methods for cytof data and why the existing methods are not enough for our purpose.
+- very nice paragraph! but we need to explain the existing statistical methods for cytof data and why the existing methods are not enough for our purpose.
+  Existing methods are in Katy's write-up of existing methods.
+    - see: Natural_Killer_Cells_for_PeterThall_revised_references.pdf
-We may shorten the following subsections on IBP and move them to the next section “Probability Model”.
+- We may shorten the following subsections on IBP and move them to the next section "Probability Model".
 -->